 Point-of-sale systems were the classic examples of the transactional system which were more likely used to process sales transaction, record and track inventory and keep the business in fighting shape.
 To streamline processes, it could be easily connected with accounting systems that gathered and organized sales information for subsequent use.

 Big names like SAP also enabled these businesses to prepare reports based on that data.

 However, there was one challenge.

 Companies normally have many transactional systems – one for each purpose.
-They would be having a CRM, an ERP, a billing system, a distributor management system etc. Each were designed for a specific purpose.
+They would be having a CRM, an ERP, a billing system, a distributor management system, etc. Each was designed for a specific purpose.

 They all recorded information in a different manner following different naming conventions and storage protocols.
 The political barriers within the company made the search for truth even more difficult.